The Simmons Bank Visa® Platinum Credit Card: The Lowest Standard APR Available

 How This Card Works

-The Simmons First Visa Platinum has a variable interest rate of 7.25%.
+The Simmons Bank Visa® Platinum has a variable interest rate of 7.50%.
 It doesn't seem like it was that long ago when mortgages rates were in that area.
-And the great part is that cardholders will not receive a rate that is between 7.25% and something else, depending on the applicant's credit worthiness.
-Instead, the 7.25% applies to everyone who is approved for this card.
+And the great part is that cardholders will not receive a rate that is between 7.50% and something else, depending on the applicant's credit worthiness.
+Instead, the 7.50% applies to everyone who is approved for this card.

 But what is a "variable interest rate"?
-A variable rate is any rate that is tied to the Prime Rate, currently at 3.25%.
+A variable rate is any rate that is tied to the Prime Rate, currently at 3.50%.
 Therefore, this rate is 4% plus the Prime Rate.
 Before the CARD Act of 2009, banks would issue "fixed rate" cards and then just change the rate whenever they felt like it.
 The CARD Act ended this questionable practice, but nearly all banks stopped offering fixed rates on credit cards and went to variable rates that adjust with the Prime.
-The Prime has been at 3.25% for several years now, and while the Fed could adjust it at any time, they are not expected to do so in the near future.

 With possibly the lowest interest rate on the market, there is not much room for all the fancy perks offered by other cards.
 Nevertheless, this card still features travel insurance and a rental car loss/damage waiver policy, the latter of which is essential for most travelers.